kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Talk to Shen to leave: 1
 - [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) the family confrontation via [Force Skip](<../Techniques/Force Skips>)
   - Mash until Shen says his last line, "Thank you, we will remember you always."
+  - Don't end the cutscene earlier or you won't finish the quest!
   - You'll have to change party members to MC before using the [Force Skip](<../Techniques/Force Skips>)
   - ***Finishes "Sandral-Matale Feud"***
 - *Party: Remove Bastila and Mission*
 - Run past bridge to first Mandalorian group and kill center Mandalorian via Force Jump
-  - Master Speed and Force Valor should still be active here
+  - Master Speed, Adrenal Strength and Force Valor should still be active here
   - You do not need to kill the Duros or the other Mandalorian
 - Continue to west and Force Jump to Kath Hounds around C8-42
-- [Combat Talking](<../Techniques/Combat Talking>) to talk to C8-42: 1,1,1,1,1,2,1
+- Use [Combat Talking](<../Techniques/Combat Talking>) to talk to C8-42: 1,1,1,1,1,2,1
 - Enter the Grove
-  - Make sure Master Speed and Force Valor are still active
+  - You'll likely need to recast Force Valor; make sure Master Speed is also active
 - Run forward and slightly left to have Sherruk accost you
 - Kill Sherruk
   - Do your best to get sneak attacks, but it's crowded